 Of course it’s important to know how to choose the right influencer to work with.
 There are a lot of big accounts with fake followers, likes and comments.
 And it’s easy to be confused by the appearance of popularity online.

 Need help growing with influencers?
-Learn how with Influencer Marketing 101.
+Learn how with the Influencer Marketing Guide

 So let’s recap.